Steps for Joining

 If you are a licensed practitioner and are interested in career in the Army or Army Reserve, below are the steps you will need to take.

 - Determine if you are eligible to join the Military.

 - Your recruiter will schedule a physical examination for you via a Military Entrance Processing Station or the Department of Defense Medical Examination Review Board.

 - Keep in mind that the application process may be anywhere from three to six months or longer depending on how long it takes to complete the application, review your credentials, obtain a security clearance and ensure that you meet medical requirements.

 What to Expect If You Serve Part Time

-Many physicians in the Army Reserves have served in the active-duty Army; however, you can still join even if you have not had prior experience.
+Many licensed practitioners in the Army Reserve have also served in the Army; however, you can still join even if you have not had prior experience.
 In general, entrance requirements and officer training for the Army Reserves are the same as they are for the active-duty forces.
 You are expected to drill one weekend a month and two full weeks during the year and be prepared to deploy.
-Examples of your monthly drill may include helping at a nearby military medical center or hospital, filling in for physicians who are deployed or participating in field exercises.
+Examples of your monthly drill may include helping at a nearby military medical center or hospital, filling in for others who are deployed or participating in field exercises.

-Most physicians sign up for a minimum of three years of service.
+Most licensed practitioners who come in to the Army sign up for a minimum of three years of service.
 Your commitment may be longer depending on the types of bonuses you accept upon joining.

 To be contacted by one of the Army’s top-notch healthcare career counselors, fill out the form below and someone will be in touch as soon as possible.